H.O.T. GUIDE

 What is the future of this career?

-According to the BLS, employment of orthotists and prosthetists is projected to grow 18 percent from 2020 to 2030, much faster than the average for all occupations.
+Employment of orthotists and prosthetists is projected to grow 15 percent from 2023 to 2033, much faster than the average for all occupations.

 What type of education and/or training do I need?